Bátovce: History

 In historical records the village was first mentioned in 1037 as "FORUM REGINE".
 The second time Batovce was mentioned as "MERKATUM REGINE".
 In 1327 Hungarian King Karoly named Batovce as The Royal City.
 In the medieval times it was known as "The city of Queens" and it was one of three free cities in the Hont and Tekov region.
 After World War II a village called Jalaksova was connected with Batovce.
 During the 1970s, the Lipovina Water Dam was built and nowadays it is one of the centers of tourism in Levice region.

 Geography

 The village lies at an altitude of 231 metres and covers an area of 31.628 km².

 It has a population of about 1075 people.

+Population

 Ethnicity

 The village is about 95% Slovak with a Romani minority.

 Facilities

 The village has a public library, a cinema, a gym and swimming pool and a football pitch.